 We take data and digital security very seriously and are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect or have access to online, such as secure servers, multiple high-security passwords and 2 factor authentication.

-A reminder of your rights, under data protection law (with links to the ICO):
+An overall reminder of your individual rights, under data protection law (with links to the ICO):

 - The right to rectification